turbot/steampipe-docs/docs/guides/caching.md

 - The cache is shared by ALL connected clients - If multiple different users connect to the same steampipe database, they all share the same cache

-## Cache settings / options
+## Query Cache Options

-Steampipe provides options for enable/disabling the cache, changing the TTL, and controlling the cache size.
+Steampipe provides options for enabling/disabling the cache, changing the TTL, and controlling the cache size.
 These options can be set via config file option, environment variables, or via commands in an interactive query shell session.

 Broadly speaking, there are two groups of settings:
 1. [Server-level settings](#server-level-cache-settings) that apply to ALL connections